 - Open Google Chrome.

 - Click the icon that looks like a puzzle piece > Manage Extensions.

 - Choose any extension you don’t recognize and click Remove.

 - Then, click Remove again.

-When malware is installed, it will usually install as an extension for every browser on your computer.
+When malware sneaks onto your Mac, it will usually install as an extension for every browser on your computer.
 Not just the one you primarily use.
 That’s why it’s a good idea to remove unwanted extensions from all of your browsers.